Fast-oscillating random perturbations of Hamiltonian systems: Averaging principle inside one domain

-Note that the first term converges to $0$ as $\e\to0$ by Lemma~\ref{lem:bounded_wo_t}, the probability in the second term is less than $\kappa$, and the supremum is uniformly bounded for all $\e$ by Lemma~\ref{lem:time2}.
-Thus, the expression on the left hand side of \eqref{eq:cov_to_eps} converges to $0$ uniformly.
+Note that the first term converges to $0$ as $\e\downarrow0$ by Lemma~\ref{lem:bounded_wo_t}, the probability in the second term is less than $\kappa$, and the supremum is uniformly bounded for all $\e$ by Lemma~\ref{lem:time2}.
+Thus, the expression on the left-hand side of \eqref{eq:cov_to_eps} converges to $0$ uniformly.
 Combining this with \eqref{eq:cov_near_extremum}, we obtain

 Finally, let us choose $0<\alpha'<\alpha$.
 Apply Corollary~\ref{cor:exit_time_eps} and Lemma~\ref{lem:lin_prob} to obtain that $\E_{(x,y)}\sigma\wedge\tau(\e^{\alpha'})<\e^{\alpha'}$ and $\Prob_{(x,y)}(\sigma<\tau(\e^{\alpha'}))>1/2$ for all $x\in\gamma(\e^\alpha)$, $y\in\mathbb T^m$, and $\e$ sufficiently small.
 As in \eqref{eq:cov_to_eps}, by stopping the process at $\tau(\e^\alpha)\wedge\sigma'$ and $\tau(\e^{\alpha'})\wedge\sigma'$ and using the strong Markov property, we can conclude that